CIEH Members' Day

 From the CIEH AGM and keynote sessions to practical workshops and bitesize CPD updates, Members' Day is your chance to connect with peers, hear the latest developments, and leave with ideas and tools you can use straight away.

 Stay for the finale: the return of the CIEH Excellence Awards, where you can be part of an exciting ceremony and be the first to hear the award winners announced.
-Even better, enter yourself or your team and potentially be one of those winners!
+The 2026 awards are now closed for entries, and we look forward to celebrating the outstanding work of this year's finalists!
 Celebratory drinks and canapés are included in this informal but inspiring evening.

 All our members from across environmental health are welcome and invited to join us for part or all of the day to share ideas, challenges and learn new solutions.